 In the top-left corner of the screen, you’ll find a menu.
 From that menu, choose “Save Path.“

 A dialog box will appear.
-Name your path; you can use a descriptive name like “Main Path.“
+Name your path; you can use a descriptive name like “Path 1.“

 To fine-tune your selection, you can apply a Clipping Path by going to the same menu where you saved the path, and select “Clipping Path.“